dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 * Right-click the project in **Solution Explorer** and select **Publish**.
 * Select **Publish {PROJECT NAME}** from the **Build** menu.

 The **Publish** tab of the app capabilities page is displayed.
-If the project lacks a publish profile, the **Pick a publish target** page is displayed.
-You're asked to select one of the following publish targets:

-* Azure App Service
-* Azure App Service on Linux
+Several publish targets are available, including:

-* Azure Virtual Machines
+* Azure
+* Docker Container Registry
 * Folder
 * IIS, FTP, Web Deploy (for any web server)
 * Import Profile